flutter/assets-for-api-docs/README.md

 ```

 Be careful about applying this aggressively.
 In particular, files in
-the `tests` directory should not be optimized.
+the `assets/tests` directory should not be optimized.

 The automatic generation tool will automatically apply optimization to
 the assets it generates.